 - Customers can only see 1 variation at a time.
 They have to select each variation option individually to see the variation price, description, stock, and image.
 This makes it hard to compare variations and make buying decisions.

 - The buying process is slower, as customers have to select a variation (often from multiple options), then click add to cart.
 They must repeat the process to buy multiple variations.
 There's no way to select multiple variations in one go.

-This is fine for many stores, but causes problems for others.
-If you have large ranges of product sizes, colors, weights or other options, then a WooCommerce variations table with each option on its own row can massively benefit your store.
+This is fine for many stores but causes problems for others.
+If you have large ranges of product sizes, different colors, weights, or other options, then a WooCommerce variations table with each option on its own row can massively benefit your store.
 Displaying variations in a table makes it easier for your customers to find and understand the necessary information.
 They can see all the available variations at once instead of having to select from dropdowns.

 How to create a WooCommerce product variations table

 Watch this video to discover how to create a WooCommerce variations table with the WooCommerce Product Table plugin: